 What is the Steam Deck 2 release date?
 In a surprise move, Valve recently revealed and released the Steam Deck OLED, its refresh model that will serve as the flagship for years to come.
 So, what does this mean for the Steam Deck 2?
 Well, Valve has commented on this and it should leave fans happy.

 Valve may have already released “the best handheld around” as we coined it in our Steam Deck review, but that doesn’t mean the company has been resting on its laurels.
-Just recently it launched the refreshed Steam Deck OLED and it’s also hard at work putting together Steam Deck 2.
+Just recently it launched the refreshed Steam Deck OLED and it’s also hard at work putting together a Steam Deck 2.
 This isn’t too surprising given how many people are clearly interested in the Deck.
 Time will tell, however, how much of an upgrade it will offer and whether it can stand up to more powerful competitors.

 Steam Deck 2 release date estimate

 Our best estimate on the Steam Deck 2 release date is 2026, as Valve designer Lawrence Yang recently said “a true next-gen Deck with a significant bump in horsepower wouldn’t be for a few years.”
 That said, we may see a refresh of the original Steam Deck featuring improved battery life and a better display in the interim.

 The quote above comes from an interview on Rock Paper Shotgun.

 Most handheld enthusiasts likely already have a wishlist of features they’d like to see included in the company’s next system, and we reckon the Steam Deck 2 should be modular.
 That’s not to say Valve agrees, but it’d negate any need for multiple versions boasting different specs and traits.